Chapter 15

 Let us notice the following verse,

-5 … In other words God had asked His people if they fasted to seek Him and recall that He is Lord or did they fast for their own glory or benefit?
+5 … In other words, God asked His people if they fasted to seek Him and recall that He is Lord or did they fast for their own glory or benefit?

-6 … This reminds me of the instruction we have been given in the New Testament to do all things unto God.
+6 … This reminds us of the instruction we have been given in the New Testament to do all things unto God.
 To refresh our memories let us read from,

 1 Corinthians 10:31